Anton Brees Carillon Library: Holdings

-The Anton Brees carillon library is located on the fifth level of the Singing Tower.
+The Anton Brees Carillon Library is located on the fifth level of the Singing Tower.
 It is one of the largest collections of carillon-related materials in the world.

 While a relatively small collection with approximately 1,500 books of carillon and related literature, it is the scope of its holdings and ephemera that makes the library unique.
 In addition to these books, the library also house 900 volumes of trade journals devoted to various aspects of carillon art and related industries.
 Most important, though, is its collection of over 3,000 musical scores written for the carillon.
-The library also has 3,000 audio and video recordings and, musical scores for keyboard instruments, and various documents relating to carillon concerts and biographies.
+The library also has 3,000 audio and video recordings, musical scores for keyboard instruments, and various documents relating to carillon concerts and biographies.
 Finally, the library includes information on North American and foreign carillons, individuals, and bell foundries.

 Collections

 The library is home to five separate collections.
 These collections are the ABCL vertical files, The Guild of Carillonneurs in North America archives, Ronald Barnes collection, Anton Brees collection, Sidney Giles collection, and the Arthur Bigelow collection.

 A growing digital archive of the collection provides access to digitized papers, photographs, and ephemera from the collection alongside finding aids and descriptive metadata for interested researchers.

 The Singing Tower also houses the Chao Research center archives, which includes four separate collections: The Nellie Lee Bok collection of manuscripts and personal correspondence, the American Foundation collection, the Edward Bok newspaper scrapbook collection, and the Pinewood Estate collections.